The inhabitants of Crescent Forest in Happy Happy Clover view humans as this, even after Clover befriends a pair of human children.

 Of course, the third book of the trilogy reveals that the talking box the nomes have been carrying around for thousands of generations is actually an artificial intelligence inhabiting the command module of the main computer of the huge starship that the space-faring ancestors of modern day nomes arrived in on Earth.
 A ship that is still "parked" under the surface of the moon.
 Which makes the nomes of old an alien species.

 Fray, the destructive force of nature of which The Carpet People (by Terry Pratchett) live in constant fear, is presumably some human activity.
 Most likely footsteps, but it might be a hoover.
-Beyond that, humans are The Precursors, given the entire world is inside a shaggy carpet and the major resources are metal from a dropped penny, wood and ash from a matchstick and rare varnish from the distant Achairleg.
+Beyond that, humans are The Precursors, given the entire world is inside a shaggy carpet and the major resources are copper from a dropped penny, wood and ash from a matchstick and rare varnish from the distant Achairleg.

 On a funnier note, Wuffles from Pratchett's The Truth refers to his master, Lord Vetinari, as God.
 This is lampshaded by Gaspode the Wonder Dog, who admits that Wuffles' views are rather old-fashioned.
 Of course, Wuffles' master is Lord Vetinari.
 There are humans who believe that he sees and controls everything.